Zequez/logseq-vault/pages/Scarcity Work Talk.md

 			- ...enough learning
 	- Fantasy world "If some day money is not a problem in my life I'll be free"
 	- People don't have enough because we have holes in our energetic bodies
-		- Everything that we receive
+		- Everything that we receive it does not stays, does not nourishes, because we receive and goes, receive and goes.
 -
 -
 	-